Hot This Week

 If you want to find the best shows on Netflix then why not head over to our Netflix page and filter the results via ‘Top Site Rated'.
 You'll find this option in the first dropdown menu.
 It will give you a list of 100s of movies & shows that score highly.
 Alternatively, you can filter the page via ‘Highest User Rated' this will give you the top rated shows according to our site visitors.
 You can use the same method to find the best shows on Amazon Prime too – just click here to get started.

 You might be surprised to find out that Netflix is not the same the world over.
 Each country has its own specific content, what's available in the US might not be available to stream in the UK.
 The reason for this the licensing system, a studio might only allow a movie or show to be streamed in the US and restrict it everywhere else.
 Preferring to license it to regional TV stations or another streaming provider.
 That's why Netflix libraries can differ widely depending on which country you’re in.

 The US Netflix library is around 20% bigger than the one available in the UK.
 Although, that doesn't automatically make it better.
 Netflix UK has some fantastic shows which aren't available in the US.
 If you've ever wondered what viewers in different countries can watch, then a service like NordVPN will allow you to stream Netflix from multiple Countries without leaving your home.

 You'll also be able to watch content from back home when travelling in another country.
-This can be useful for UK viewers who regularly visit Europe, only to find Netflix in Spain is mainly in Spanish, I was surprised and shocked too!
+This can be useful for UK viewers who regularly visit Europe, only to find Netflix in Spain is mainly in Spanish, or Netflix in Sweden mainly features Swedish content, I was surprised and shocked too!
 If you'd like more information about streaming Netflix from different countries – click here.